conda-forge/xgboost-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `xgboost` can be installed with:
+Once the `conda-forge` channel has been enabled, `_py-xgboost-mutex, _r-xgboost-mutex, libxgboost, py-xgboost, py-xgboost-cpu, r-xgboost, r-xgboost-cpu, xgboost` can be installed with:

 ```
-conda install xgboost
+conda install _py-xgboost-mutex _r-xgboost-mutex libxgboost py-xgboost py-xgboost-cpu r-xgboost r-xgboost-cpu xgboost
 ```

-It is possible to list all of the versions of `xgboost` available on your platform with:
+It is possible to list all of the versions of `_py-xgboost-mutex` available on your platform with:

 ```
-conda search xgboost --channel conda-forge
+conda search _py-xgboost-mutex --channel conda-forge
 ```